At a Glance

 Understand the Role: Read the job description thoroughly to understand the responsibilities and requirements of the Prison Support Role.
 Highlight key skills such as communication, teamwork, and the ability to remain calm under pressure.

-Tailor Your CV: Customise your CV to reflect relevant experiences that demonstrate your suitability for the role.
-Emphasise any previous roles that required teamwork, communication, or physical tasks.
+Tailor Your CV: Customise your CV to reflect relevant experiences and skills that align with the role.
+Emphasise any previous experience in security, customer service, or team environments, even if they are not directly related to prison work.

-Craft a Strong Cover Letter: Write a cover letter that showcases your enthusiasm for the role and explains why you would be a great fit.
-Mention your understanding of the prison environment and your commitment to supporting its operations.
+Craft a Strong Cover Letter: Write a compelling cover letter that showcases your enthusiasm for the role and explains why you would be a great fit.
+Mention your ability to handle varied tasks and your commitment to supporting the prison's operations.

 Proofread Your Application: Before submitting, carefully proofread your application materials for any spelling or grammatical errors.
 A polished application reflects your attention to detail and professionalism.